top of page

 Making Network Science 'Sensible' through Dynamical Symbolism

-Representing Network Behaviors Logically is Limited
+Representing Complex Network Behaviors Logically is Limited

 To appreciate the concurrently interacting feedback relationships of parts/factors that generate self-organizing, adaptive system networks requires a radical shift in how we experience the way things happen.
 Our ordinary sense of events as mechanistic sequences of predictably proportional actions cannot grasp these dynamics.
 We require some extra-ordinary stimulus to enable perception of the 'everything happens at once' of these activities, along with the unpredictable emergence of self-organizing agency.
 Scientific diagrams and schematics give us some impression of these simultaneous, disproportional dynamics.
 But these abstractions are difficult to appreciate without extensive technical knowledge.

-Experiencing Interactive Feedback through Dynamical Metaphors
+Experiencing Interactive Feedback and Emergent Ordering through Dynamical Metaphors

 Artistic representations can provide more experiential impressions of feedback dynamics and how these collectively generate an emergent whole that is something more than the individual parts or actions.
 The most obvious of these are visual symbols that represent such reciprocal interactivity, which can be considered as iconic metaphors of complex system dynamics.